 It will be easier to trim hooves that are soft from heavy dew

 Diseases Affecting the Hoof

-of several foot conditions some of which are very serious
+Lameness should never be ignored.
+It can be a sign of several foot diseases some of which are very serious

 Foot lesions occur in some animals with bluetongue, an arthropod-borne

 virus.
 A red to brown band around the coronet is an important

 Foot abscesses are characterized by the swelling of the soft tissues